-We did note certain noncompliance or other matters that we reported to the Society's management in a separate letter dated February 5, 2009.
+We did note certain matters not requiring inclusion in this report that we reported to the Society's management in a separate letter dated July 14, 2010

-We intend this report solely for the information and use of the audit committee, management, Board of Directors.
+We intend this report solely for the information and use of management, Board of Directors and others within the Society.
 We intend it for no one other than these specified parties.